 How to sell Bitcoin?
 If you have bought or received Bitcoin in other ways, you’re probably wondering how to change it to cash.
 Good news!
 It is rather easy as there are many different ways how you can go about it.

 You can sell Bitcoins both online via exchanges and peer-to-peer platforms, and offline by meeting a buyer in person.
 You might also do so using a Bitcoin ATM.
 Besides, how to sell Bitcoin in different jurisdictions also depends on local regulations - be sure to check those beforehand!

-The fees and price will differ, as will levels of security, privacy, and convenience.
+The fees and BTC price will differ, as will the levels of security, privacy, and convenience.

-Here you need to disclose your identity and pay a transaction fee.
-The exchange will take care of your sell order – you won’t need to deal with a buyer directly.
+Most fiat-to-crypto exchanges require you to disclose your identity and pay a transaction fee.
+The exchange’s matching engine will take care of your sell order – you won’t need to deal with a buyer directly.
+Such exchanges include:

-Here you may also be required to verify your identity, but, unlike on an exchange, you as a seller need to find a buyer yourself.
-Such platforms, like localbitcoins.com for example, help you to find a buyer and determine the most suitable method of payment.
+Here you may also be required to verify your identity, and, unlike on an exchange, you need to find a buyer yourself.
+Platforms like Localbitcoins.com or Paxful can help you find a buyer and determine the most suitable method of payment.

-Note, however, that the price one gets for bitcoins when using this type of platform may be lower than, for example, on an exchange.
+However, be aware that the price one gets for Bitcoins when using this type of platform may be lower than, for example, on an exchange.
 At the same time, fees may also be smaller.

-Sites like coinatmradar.com let you check whether there’s a Bitcoin ATM nearby that you can use to exchange digital currency for cash.
-The fees here can reach about 7%, which is expensive compared to other methods of selling bitcoins.
+Sites like Coinatmradar.com let you check whether there’s a Bitcoin ATM nearby that you can use to exchange digital currency for cash.
+The fees here can reach up to 7%, which is expensive compared to other methods of selling Bitcoins.